alfredog/SBCAS2022/README.md

-# Investigation of the performance of driver mutation identification methods using biological networks and enriched biological networks
+# Investigation of the use of functional interaction networks and enriched functional interaction networks in methods for identifying significant mutations applied to cancer research

-## Scripts do trabalho desenvolvido e apresentado em formato de artigo completo no 22° Congresso Brasileiro de Computação Aplicada à Saúde (SBCAS 2022)
+## Scripts utilizados na Tese de Doutorado, defendida no dia 27/06/2025

 ### 1. Limpeza de todos os MAFs (dados de mutação de pacientes) extraídos do cBioPortal.